 If you live in the District of Columbia, then you live in one of a handful of jurisdictions that still collect a local death tax.
-The estates of DC residents, as well as the estates of nonresidents who own real estate and/or tangible personal property located in DC, are subject to a local death tax under the following guidelines.
+The estates of DC residents, as well as the estates of nonresidents who own real estate or tangible personal property located in DC, are subject to local DC estate tax under the following guidelines.

 For DC residents, an estate may be subject to the DC estate tax if the total gross estate exceeds $1,000,000.

-For nonresidents of DC, an estate may be subject to the DC estate tax if it includes real estate and/or tangible personal property having a situs within the District of Columbia and the gross estate exceeds $1,000,000.
+An estate may be subject to the DC estate tax for nonresidents of DC if it includes real estate or tangible personal property having a situs within the District of Columbia and the gross estate exceeds $1,000,000.

 What DC Estate Tax Forms Must Be Filed?